-This course is taught by way of two lectures per week, podcasts on selected topics and class discussions on certain topics.
+This course is taught by way of two lectures per week throughout the semester incorporating class discussions.
 Students are expected to prepare for lectures by doing the prescribed readings beforehand and are encouraged to engage in lecture room discussions.
-All the prescribed material will not be addressed directly in lectures.
+Lectures on their own do not constitute the course or cover all course content.
 Students are expected to take responsibility for their learning by independent study according to the guidance provided by the detailed course outline.
 Students are invited to discuss problems with the lecturer.

-Legal Theory II has a tutorial programme.
+Legal Theory 2 has a tutorial programme.
 The attendance of tutorials and submission of the tutorial assignments are compulsory.
 Details regarding the programme will be supplied in due course.